bioinf-mcb/Metagenomic-DeepFRI/README.md

 | 1AAM_1    | GO:0006082       | 0.93  | organic acid metabolic process | gcn        | bp           |
 | unaligned | GO:0006810       | 0.17  | transport                      | cnn        | bp           |

-This is an example of protein annotation with AlphaFold database.
+This is an example of protein annotation with the AlphaFold database.
-- Protein - name of the protein from Fasta file.
+- Protein - the name of the protein from the FASTA file.
 - GO_term/EC_numer - predicted GO term or EC number (dependent on mode)
 - Score - DeepFRI score, translates to model confidence in prediction.
 Details in [publication](https://www.nature.com/articles/s41467-021-23303-9).
 - Annotation - annotation from ontology
 - Neural_net - type of neural network used for prediction (gcn = Graph Convolutional Network; cnn = Convolutional Neural Network).
-GCN is used if there is a structure in the database, that allows for prediction.
-Thus, usually GCN outputs more confident predictions, as it has structural information.
-If one model is missing, it means that either all proteins were aligned to a database (GCN only scenario) or none of them were aligned (CNN only scenario).
+GCN (Graph Convolutional Network) is employed when structural information is available in the database, allowing for generally more confident predictions.
 - DeepFRI_mode:
    ```
    mf = molecular_function